sligtenberg/vending-machine-phase-1-deployable/README.md

 $ cd client/
 $ open index.html

+Alternatively, open a browser and navigate to localhost:3000

 These commands open Stevo's Snack Sampler in a browser.

 # Future plans & notes

+Note that the contents of the public folder is identical to the contents of the client folder, except for one important detail - the host variable.

 A common scenario arises in which the vending machine should be able to make change, but will not.
 We try to make change using the highest denominations possible, which can result in the use of a quarter leading to a change-making impasse, when dimes would have worked.
 For example, if we need to make $0.30 in change, and the machine has no nickels, it will first add a quarter to the change, then get stuck since it cannot make $0.05 form dimes.
 However, had we started with three dimes, we could have made change $0.30.
 The change-making algorithm should be amended to handle this case.